Eastside Interceptor Section 14 joint rehabilitation

 Project update

-Crews have installed the temporary above-ground diversion pipe along the CKC Trail between NE 52nd Street and 108th Avenue NE (see map).
+Crews installed the temporary above-ground diversion pipe along the CKC Trail between NE 52nd Street and 108th Avenue NE (see map).
 Next, they will dig a hole to access the underground sewer pipe and connect it to the above-ground pipe to divert wastewater flows.
-Diverting wastewater flows is necessary so that crews can work safely and to maintain sewer service to the community.
+Diverting wastewater flows is necessary so that crews can work safely while maintaining sewer service to the community.

 What to expect